 Then evaluators will evaluate the presenter:

-Give 1-4 points for different aspects on the score card (example scoring below, all 7 evaluation forms here).
+Give 1-4 points for each guide on the scorecard (example scoring below, all evaluation forms here).

 Write 1-2 sentences on what the presenter did well.

-Write 1-2 sentences on what they could have done differently to make the entry more effective.
+Write 1-2 sentences on what they could improve to make the entry more effective.

 How long have you been sewing?